winitzki/scall/tutorial/programming_dhall.md

 ### Church encoding of least fixpoints: Proofs

 Here we show proofs of some technical properties of Church-encoded types.
-(Those properties are shown in the paper "Recursive types for free".
-Here we give more detailed proofs.)
+(Those properties are explained in the paper "Recursive types for free" by P. Wadler.
+This section gives fully detailed proofs.)

 Throughout this section, we assume that `F` is a lawful covariant functor for which an evidence value `functorF : Functor F` is available.
 We define the type `C` by `C = LFix F`, or in explicit form: `C = ∀(R : Type) → (F R → R) → R`.